Duck Key Bids

 The Bid Deposit shall be sealed in a separate envelope and marked Bid Deposit.

-The Bid Deposit will be held by the Clerk of the Circuit Court of Monroe County, Florida.
+The Bid Deposit will be held by the Monroe County Clerk of Court.

 The Bid Deposit constitutes a pledge by the Bidder to enter into a contract with the County on the terms stated in the Bid.
 The Bid Deposit of the successful Bidder will be retained until closing and will be credited to the Buyer against the purchase price at closing.
 If the successful Bidder fails to execute and deliver the Contract, the County may annul the Notice of Award and the amount of the Bid Deposit of that Bidder shall be forfeited to the County not as a penalty, but as liquidated damages.